dotnet/docs/docs/csharp/language-reference/keywords/using-statement.md

 [!code-csharp[csrefKeywordsNamespace#6](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csrefKeywordsNamespace/CS/csrefKeywordsNamespace.cs#6)]

-You can combine multiple declarations of the same type using the new C# 8.0 syntax as well.
+You can combine multiple declarations of the same type using the new syntax introduced with C# 8 as well.
 This is shown in the following example:

 [!code-csharp[csrefKeywordsNamespace#6](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csrefKeywordsNamespace/CS/csrefKeywordsNamespace.cs#MultipleUsing)]